osm-search/Nominatim/docs/admin/Import.md

 ## Enabling search by category phrases

-If you want to be able to search for places by their type using [special phrases](https://wiki.openstreetmap.org/wiki/Nominatim/Special_Phrases) you also need to import these key phrases like this:
+To be able to search for places by their type using [special phrases](https://wiki.openstreetmap.org/wiki/Nominatim/Special_Phrases) you also need to import these key phrases like this: